Devta

 Most outreach tools throw you at a list of usernames and expect you to dig up everything you need yourself - or worse, send a generic message based on nothing.
 Devta does the research first, for every person from your session, all in one run.

-After Engage Feed or Reply to Comments runs, a Generate Leads button appears on that session in your history.
-Tap it, and the agent goes through every person you just commented on or replied to and researches them one by one, building a structured profile for each:
+After Engage Feed or Reply to Comments runs, Generate Leads unlocks as the next step.
+Run it, and the agent goes through every person you just commented on or replied to and researches them one by one, building a structured profile for each:

 • Their bio - the exact text from their Reddit profile